-- The Sanctity of Time: No one has ever reversed, stopped, or quickened time itself without the cost of one’s own life in the attempt.
+- The Sanctity of Time: No one has ever reversed, stopped, or quickened time itself without the cost of their own life in the attempt.
 It remains the domain of gods.

 - Thread of Mortality: Life is finite.
 Nothing is immortal.
 Death has never been undone without life as a payment.

 - The Trouble with Distance: Instantaneous travel is impossible without a portal stone.
 History's greatest mages have only managed to "blink" their bodies a few feet – and with a small but noticeable delay in time.

-- Alliria: A grand human metropolis that bridges the strait of the Allir reach.
+- Alliria: A grand melting pot of a metropolis that bridges the strait of the Allir reach.
 The merchant capital of central Arethil.

 - Cerak At'Thul: An ancient fortress located deep within the crescent of the Black Bay in the far southwestern seas, inhabited by slavers, pirates, and other such ilk.

-- Elbion: A wealthy trading port and merchant city with a renowned magical college.
+- Elbion: A wealthy trading port in northern Liadain with a renowned magical college.

 - Fal'Addas: An ancient elven city.
 Difficult to find in the depths of Falwood, but nonetheless welcoming of travellers.